lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 have an affected version will be updating regularly, so the number of people affected is small.

-The following distros are affected at present (non-exhaustive list):
+The bug affects following Linux distributions at present (non-exhaustive list):

 * OS X is by default not affected, because they still ship 0.9.8 by default.
 All bets are off if you got your OpenSSL from other places